jupyter-book/jupyter-book/docs/contribute/intro.md

 `pdfhtml` and `pdflatex` writers.
 These tests build the `pdf` file and then save them as artifacts attached to each workflow run.

-These `pdf` files can be retrieved from the [top right corner of a worflow run](https://github.com/actions/upload-artifact#where-does-the-upload-go).
+These `pdf` files can be retrieved from the [top right corner of a workflow run](https://github.com/actions/upload-artifact#where-does-the-upload-go).

 ## Repository structure of Jupyter Book